 To generate a unique meeting ID, start a new Zoom meeting around 30 minutes before the start of class (with video off, music on) then email the link to participants.
 Let them know during the sign up process when you will be sending out the link so they look out for it.

-Keep an eye out on your channels before the session incase anyone has any questions.
+Keep an eye out on your channels before the session incase anyone has any questions or trouble joining the meeting.
 Zoom also has a chat function; I imagine everyone will be too busy sweating to use this but you could potentially utilise it for a few minutes at the end if anyone has any questions.

 Encourage participants to take snaps of their own to share on social media which they can tag you in too!
 User generated content is always handy to have and use at a later date.